arjunkapoor19/arjunkapoor-langgraph-mat496/README.md

 Changed from ocean mammals to birds, told the model I know about cuckoos then asked the model about flamingos further using filtering.

+Lesson 5:

+Learned how to generate summaries of the ongoing conversation without changing the current context.
+Also avoided using filters and trimming.
+Learned memorysaver and thread ids.

+Code edit:

+Changed name from Lance to Arjun, instead of liking the 49ers, I told the AI I like FC Barcelona, one of my favourite football teams, and prompted a question about the team's star young player Lamine Yamal.